 The ratings assigned to the District's General Obligation Bonds and COPs when issued, affect its interest payments and the cost to the District's taxpayers and the General Fund respectively.
 In addition, the fiscal health of the State has also affected the District's interest costs.
-When the State's credit quality declined and its interest rates rose relative to market indices during the financial crisis and recession, the interest costs of other issuers viewed as "agencies" of the State, including the District, were also negatively impacted, though not as dramatically.
-Alternatively, as the State's credit has improved, the interest costs of "agencies" of the State have been positively impacted.
+When the State's credit quality declined and its interest rates rose relative to market indices during the Great Recession, the interest costs of other issuers viewed as "agencies" of the State, including the District, were also negatively impacted, though not as dramatically.
+Alternatively, as the State's credit then improved, the interest costs of "agencies" of the State were positively impacted.
 A history of the District's credit ratings is provided in this Debt Report.